-This is equivalently $\sigma^P_* \approx \sqrt{\lambda} \sigma^P_l$, where $\sigma^P_*$ is the stellar velocity dispersion, and $\sigma^P_l$ is the modeled velocity dispersion derived from the best fit lens model of the imaging data.
-The inferred $\lambda$ from comparing observed and predicted velocity dispersion can then be applied to correct the lensing potential and hence $H_0$ in the inference \citep{2020Birrer_TD4}.
-The relative uncertainty in constraining $H_0$ that comes from the uncertainty in the velocity dispersion (model or measurement) transforms as
+This is equivalently $\sigma^P_* \approx \sqrt{\lambda} \sigma^P_l$, where $\sigma^P_*$ is the stellar velocity dispersion and $\sigma^P_l$ is the modeled velocity dispersion derived from the best fit lens model of the imaging data.
+The inferred $\lambda$ from comparing observed and predicted velocity dispersion can then be applied to correct the lensing potential and, hence, $H_0$ in the inference \citep{2020Birrer_TD4}.
+The relative uncertainty in constraining $H_0$ that comes from the uncertainty in the velocity dispersion (model or measurement) is transformed via

-The kinematics modeling methods for galaxies include made-to-measure "particle-based" methods \citep{Syer1996}, "orbit-based" Schwarzschild method \citep{1979Schwarzschild} and analytic solutions based on the distribution function (DF) (e.g., \cite{2005Mamon}).
-The first two can be applied to complex systems such as triaxial systems or time-dependent systems, but both are subject to the discreteness noise of the sample probability distributions and thus do not have predicting power.
-Analytic solutions based on the DF have predicting power, but they are limited to systems with spherical symmetry or simple axisymmetric functional forms.

-An alternative is to use the solutions of the Jeans equations \cite{1922Jeans}.
-An application of the latter approach, the Jeans Anisotropic Modeling method first introduced by \cite{2008Cappellari} solves the Jeans equations of the stellar motion for spherical or axisymmetric systems, while allowing for velocity anisotropy, by using the Multi-Gaussian Expansion \citep[MGE,][]{1994Emsellem,2002Cappellari} to approximate both the mass and dynamical tracer densities.